Students can graduate with Honors in Psychology if they have an overall GPA of at least 3.50 and complete an “Honors Project.”

 Students should be aware that there might be funding available for their projects through the Undergraduate Research Award.

 - The student asks a faculty member to be their advisor (Chair) on the project.
 This usually happens toward the end of the student’s junior year.
 Credit for the project will be received through the project Chair under course PSYCH 4705, Research Experience in Psychology.

-- The student consults with the Chair to choose two additional faculty members to complete the Honors Project Committee.
-The committee may contain one person from outside the department or all committee members may be from the Psychology faculty.
-All committee members must be full-time faculty members at UNI.
+- The student consults with the Chair to choose one additional faculty member to complete the Honors Project Committee.
+This member may be from the Psychology department or another department at UNI, and must be a full-time faculty member.
 This should take place early in the fall semester of the senior year (assuming a spring graduation).

 - The student conducts the research study under the supervision of the Chair.
 This should include things like a literature review, hypothesis generation, data collection, data entry, data cleaning, and data analysis.
 This should take place during the fall and early spring semesters of the senior year.

 - After the paper is completed to the satisfaction of the Chair (this may take several drafts) the student will give the document to the committee and arrange a defense date.
 The committee should have two weeks to read the document before the defense date.
 The defense involves a short presentation (12-15 minutes) by the student, questions from the committee, and a decision by the committee about whether or not the project qualifies the student to graduate with Honors in Psychology.
 This typically happens toward the end of the spring semester.